|Nutrition Facts (per serving)|

 These traditional cookies are not only popular at Christmastime, but are also commonly found at a variety of celebrations such as weddings, christenings, and bridal showers.
 They are also known as sand cookies, butternut cookies, and Mexican wedding cakes.
 These tender little cookies don't change their shape while they are baking.
 They are really a shortbread cookie but baked in the shape of a drop cookie.
+They are mild and tender and crumbly and buttery, just perfect for any taste.

 Try forming some of the dough around unwrapped chocolate kisses, maraschino cherries, other types of candy, such as candy bars cut into small cubes, or nuts to form a surprise center.
 The first coating of powdered sugar on the cookies melts to form a thin icing, which is sealed in by the next coating.
 So make sure to coat them twice!